 You may have heard that apple cider vinegar is an effective natural remedy for fleas, but this needs to be taken with a grain of salt.
 Dr. Hanie Elfenbein warns pet parents that this home remedy will not rid you of your flea problem at its core.

 “Flea prevention is about sterilizing or killing the flea eggs and larvae.
 Without that step, fleas will continue to multiply.
 Since apple cider vinegar does nothing to address those life stages, it is an ineffective homemade flea spray,” writes Dr. Elfenbein.

-In short: using vinegar solution or white vinegar on your pet's fur or in their drinking water will not kill fleas.
-There is a chance ACV could repel fleas because they don't like the taste, but it is only a mild deterrent and is not the best flea remedy.
+In short: using vinegar solution or white vinegar on your pet’s fur or in their drinking water will not kill fleas.
+There is a chance ACV could repel fleas because they don’t like the taste, but it is only a mild detergent and is not the best flea remedy.
 ACV should not be your first choice for natural flea treatment.
 Seek alternative natural ways to get your dog flea-free.

-Coconut oil is a natural and nontoxic alternative to chemical repellents.
+Coconut oil is a natural and non-toxic alternative to chemical repellents.
 The fat in the oil coats the exoskeleton of any existing parasites and essentially limits their mobility and suffocates them.